 Researcher in Environmental Science

-- very good knowledge in English and Swedish.
+- Very good knowledge of English, in both spoken and written terms.

 Terms of employment

 This is a temporary position for 14 months.

 Applications shall be written in English and be compiled into a PDF-file containing:

 - a general description of past research and future research interests (no more than three pages),

 - contact information of at least two references,

 - copy of the doctoral degree certificate, and other certificates/grades that you wish to be considered.

 - please do not send us any original documents, unless we ask for them.